>100 subscribers

 They own the feed, the rules, and the rewards.

-They decide who sees your work.
+They decide who sees your work and profits from your attention.

 That’s not a partnership.
 That’s a monopoly.

-On-chain platforms flip the script:
+On-chain flips the script:

-You own your work.
+You own your work

-You own your audience.
+You own your audience

-You set the terms.
+You set the terms

 Your creativity and attention become assets, not raw material for someone else’s ad engine.